Helping hungry families in Bucks & Mercer Counties

 How You Can Help:

 - Volunteer.
 The Center is run by dedicated group of over 80 volunteers.
 30% of our volunteers come from the congregation of the Morrisville Presbyterian Church, while the other 70% are individuals from the community who share The Food Center’s vision.
 Volunteer opportunities are available throughout the week, but especially on Wednesday mornings during distribution of the food.
-Click here for more detailed information on volunteer opportunities.
+All Food Center volunteers are subject to our Safe Child Policies, and may require PA Child Abuse Clearances.
+Click here for more detailed information on these policies and our volunteer opportunities.

 - Cash donations are always appreciated, and since we have the ability to purchase food in bulk from area food banks, we have purchasing power that can stretch your cash donation further.
 Donations are tax deductible to the extent permitted by law.